Paul Brown: Massillon Tigers

 Brown returned to Massillon in 1932, when he was 24 years old and barely two years out of college.
 His assignment was to turn around a Tigers team that had fallen into mediocrity over the six seasons since the departure of Stewart, Brown's old coach.
 In 1931, the year before Brown arrived, the Tigers finished with a 2–6–2 record.
 Brown's strategy was to build up a disciplined, hard-working team.
 He fired an assistant early on for arriving at a practice late because he had to work on his farm.
 No Tigers player was allowed to sit on the bench during a game; Brown made them stand.
 At Massillon, Brown put in an offense and blocking scheme he learned from Duke's Jimmy DeHart and Purdue's Noble Kizer.
 He emphasized quickness over strength.

 In his first season at Massillon, Brown's team posted a 5–4–1 record, better than the previous year but far from Brown's exacting standards.
 The Tigers improved again in 1933, ending with an 8–2 record but losing to their chief rivals, the Canton McKinley High School Bulldogs.
-In 1934, Massillon won all of its games until a 21–6 defeat to Canton in the final game of the season.
-As the pressure on Brown grew to turn the tables on Canton, Massillon finally accomplished the feat the following year in an undefeated season, the first of several with Brown at the helm.
+In 1934, Massillon won all of its games until a 21–6 defeat to McKinley in the final game of the season.
+As the pressure on Brown grew to turn the tables on McKinley, Massillon finally accomplished the feat the following year in an undefeated season, the first of several with Brown at the helm.

 By then, Brown had put his system into place: a strict, systematic approach to coaching combined with a well-organized recruitment network that drew promising young players from Massillon's junior high school football program.
 He paid no attention to race, and brought several African-American players onto the team at a time when many northern schools excluded them.